sum1won/summod/README.md

 ##### Arcoscephale, The Old Kingdom

 ##### Ermor, Ashen Empire
-Ermor receives a D1 site that spawns in land (not water provinces) they control with high dominion and low population, and reduced cap income.
+*Ermor receives a D1 site that spawns in land (not water provinces) they control with high dominion and low population, and reduced cap income.
+Marignon can convert these sites into S1 sites by sufficient preaching with an inquisitor.

-50% more for all forts.
+*50% more gold cost for all forts.

-Starts at Cold1
+*Starts at Cold 1.

-Dusk Elders are slightly more resistant to magic duel
+Dusk Elders: slightly more resistant to magic duel (equivalent to having +S1)

-Marignon can convert these sites into S1 sites by sufficient preaching with an inquisitor

 ##### Sceleria, The Reformed Empire